Jeffreykiprotich/Jeffreykiprotich/README.md

 - 👋 Hi, there I’m @Jeffreykiprotich
-- fullstack developer since 2014, previously backend developer from 2011
+- fullstack developer
 - I’m currently working for a media house as a senior developer, concentrating on PRSP(SMS/USSD), mobile money integrations
-- fluent in .net (C#,ASP.NET) & PHP - Laravel framework
+- fluent in .net (C#,ASP.NET), javascript and js framework(vue & React) & PHP - Laravel framework
 - also works fine with Java

 - fortunately or unfortunately, most if not all of my projects are proprietary but can get a glimpse upon request